pnp/powershell/documentation/Add-PnPWebPart.md

 Add-PnPWebPart -Page "MyPage" -DefaultWebPartType BingMap
 ```

-Adds a built-in Client-Side component 'BingMap' to the page called 'MyPage'
+Adds a built-in component 'BingMap' to the page called 'MyPage'

 ### EXAMPLE 2
 ```powershell
 Add-PnPWebPart -Page "MyPage" -Component "HelloWorld"
 ```

-Adds a Client-Side component 'HelloWorld' to the page called 'MyPage'
+Adds a component 'HelloWorld' to the page called 'MyPage'

 ### EXAMPLE 3
 ```powershell
 Add-PnPWebPart  -Page "MyPage" -Component "HelloWorld" -Section 1 -Column 2
 ```

-Adds a Client-Side component 'HelloWorld' to the page called 'MyPage' in section 1 and column 2
+Adds a component 'HelloWorld' to the page called 'MyPage' in section 1 and column 2

 ## PARAMETERS